KhalidElSayed/GSBorderLabel/README.md

 Installation
 ------------
-Just copy the GSBorderLabel (.h and .m) into your application.
+Just copy the GSBorderLabel class (.h and .m) into your application.

 Usage